Badtoro/UE-Explorer/README.md

 ## Features

-- UnrealScript decompilation with high accurracy
+- UnrealScript decompilation with high accurracy.
-- Package classes tree
-- Package dependencies tree
-- Package content tree
+- Export any UnrealScript classes, or entire package of classes.
+- Export any sound of an Unreal package.

+Exploring:
+- Explore a tree of classes to navigate all decompiled UnrealScript classes.
+- Explore a tree of content to navigate the properties of any non-UnrealScript object.
+- View all the dependencies of an Unreal package, including the object that it is dependant on.

+Modding:
-- Hex Viewer with rich defined-structures to help with debugging and/or hex-modding
+- Hex Viewer with rich defined-structures to help with debugging and/or hex-modding.
-- Specialized tokens output to help with hex-modding
+- A specialized UnrealScript tokens output to assist with hex-modding.
-- Code export
-- ...
-TODO

 It has support for:
 - Unreal Engine 1